jlleongarcia/jlleongarcia/content/blog/dev-nlp.md

 url: 'nlp-tools'
 ---

-The first time I got the change to use a NLP was with [detoxify](https://pypi.org/project/detoxify/), which classifies comments with PyTorch and Transformers.
+The first time I got the change to use a NLP was with [**detoxify**](https://pypi.org/project/detoxify/), which classifies comments with PyTorch and Transformers.

+Kind of sentiment analysis tool.

 But there are other **interesting tools**.